Reconstruction of Missing Data using Iterative Harmonic Expansion: Results

-In the left panels of Fig.~\ref{fig:svd}, $D^2$ is shown as a function of the minimum non-zero eigenvalue $\lambda_k$.
-The solid lines show the different maximum multipole to be reconstructed, $\ell_{\rm max}=3,5,7,9$ from dark to light color.
-The different three rows show the different power of the input power spectra which will be discussed in detail in the next section.
-Let us focus on the middle panel.
-For $\ell_{\rm max}=3$ and $5$, $D^2$ increases monotonically as we increase the threshold.
-It means that the $F_{\rm SVD}$ is not contaminated by singular eigenvalues as $\partial D^2/\partial \lambda_k > 0$.
-On the other hand, for $\ell_{\rm max} = 7$ and $9$, $D^2$ has a minimum around $\lambda_k\sim 0.1$.
-Thus the eigenvalues smaller than $\sim 0.1$ may be the contaminant of the mapping $F$ and we can better estimate the original density fluctuations when we limit the eigenvalues as $\lambda < 0.1$.
-In the right panel of Fig.~\ref{fig:svd}, we show $D^2$ for our IHE method as a function of the number of iteration.
-As in Fig.~\ref{fig:pixel}, $D^2$ has the minimum around $N_{\rm ite}\simeq 10$ depending on the maximum multipole.
-After a sufficient number of iteration, $D^2$ values converge to those obtained by using the brute-force inversion, which are shown as the horizontal dashed lines in Fig.\ref{fig:pixel}.
-Our IHE method with a certain finite number of iteration is always better than the SVD method.
-However, in practice, we should know a priori the optimal number of iteration.
-The number depends on the mask geometry, the maximum multipole to be reconstructed, and the underlying spectrum of the density fluctuation.
-We can estimate the optimal iteration number by carrying out Monte-Carlo simulations.
-In the next section we will see how the result changes for different types of underlying power spectrum.
+In the left panels of \Fref{fig:svd}, $D^2$ is depicted as a function of the minimum non--zero eigenvalue $\lambda_k$.
+The solid lines represent the different maximum multipoles to be reconstructed, $\ell_{\rm max}=3,5$ and $10$.
+The three different rows show the different input power spectra, which will be discussed in detail in \Sref{ssec:dependence}.
+Let us focus on the middle left panel.
+For $\ell_{\rm max}=3$ and $5$, $D^2$ increases monotonically as the threshold increases.
+Thus, $F_{\rm SVD}$ is not contaminated by singular eigenvalues because $\partial D^2/\partial \lambda_k > 0$.
+On the other hand, Conversely, for $\ell_{\rm max} = 10$, $D^2$ has a minimum near $\lambda_k\sim 0.4$.
+Therefore, eigenvalues smaller than $\sim 0.4$ may be the contaminants of the mapping $F$, and we can better estimate the original density fluctuations when we limit the eigenvalues to $\lambda < 0.4$.
+In the right panel of \Fref{fig:svd}, we show $D^2$ for the IHE method as a function of the number of iterations.
+The $D^2$ has a minimum near $N_{\rm I}< 10$ that depends on the maximum multipole.
+After a sufficient number of iterations, $D^2$ converges to the brute--force inversion results, which are shown as the horizontal dashed lines in \Fref{fig:svd}, i.e. $F_{\rm IHE}(N_{\rm I}\rightarrow \infty) = F_{\rm inv}$.
+The IHE method with a certain finite number of iterations is therefore always more accurate than the SVD method.
+However, in practice, we should know the optimal number of iterations a priori.
+This number depends on the mask size, the maximum multipole to be reconstructed and the underlying spectrum of the density fluctuation.
+We can estimate the optimal iteration number using Monte--Carlo simulations.
+In \Sref{ssec:dependence} we will see how the result changes for different types of underlying power spectra.